 8. Invest in slim storage

-Tall, narrow pantries can be easily fitted into most kitchens and they're a good use of floor space.
+Tall, narrow pantries can be easily fitted into most small kitchens and they're a good use of floor space.

 Inside the pantry, the same rule applies: tall, narrow canisters are perfect for storage a large amount of dry food – often cereal or pasta – and can sit side-by-side on a shelf.
 Pick lidded ones with lift-up lids for easy pouring.